TheScienceOfCode/discussions/README.md

 # discussions

-The Science of Code Discussions
+This repository contains The Science of Code Discussions.
+Website https://thescienceofcode.com/ uses https://utteranc.es/ to display them.